siweh/automation_selenium_cucumber/README.md

 # automation_selenium_cucumber
-Creatin automation testing with selenium and cucumber
+Creating automation testing with selenium and cucumber